When the beat drops, we die.

 Muse, meanwhile, is dealing with a stalker from his past.
 Muse is not amused.

-With insight into cat minds and red herrings galore, THE CATSITTER’S CONUNDRUM is a mystery that will keep you guessing all the way to the end.
+With insight into cat minds and red herrings galore, THE CATSITTER’S CURSE is a mystery that will keep you guessing all the way to the end.
 Angel Leigh McCoy is the author and a catsitter.
-She has cared for hundreds of adorable felines.
+She has cared for hundreds of adorable felines through her professional catsitting.
 She brings cat-whispering wisdom, a love of mysteries, and a penchant for puzzles to the Catsitter Mysteries series.

 Intriguing mysteries! ⟡ Sassy women! ⟡ Hot fellas! ⟡ Meow!

 On preorder now at Kindle and Kindle Unlimited.
-Paperback coming soon!
+Paperback available at Amazon and Barnes & Noble.